 If you want to be a refined business analyst, holding robust documentation and analysis skills is crucial, but there is more to it.
 The profession of Business Analysis requires you to be an eloquent communicator and a powerful persuader.

-Although mastering these skills is a slow process, today, I will give you some handy tips and techniques you could use right away in your next assignment or even your following conversation and elevate your standards as a Business Analyst.
+Although mastering these skills is a slow process, today, I will give you some handy tips and techniques you could use right away in your next assignment or even your following conversation to elevate your standards as a Business Analyst.

 So, without further ado, let’s move ahead.